-In addition to our responsibilities and reporting under the ISA, described in the "Further information other than the financial statements and the auditor's report" section, we have also, with respect to the activity report, implemented the procedures added to those required by the ISA, pursuant to the Guidelines of the professional organization of certified accountants and registered auditors in Bulgaria - Institute of Certified Public Accountants (ICPA) issued on 29 November 2016 /endorsed by its Management Board on 29 November 2016.
+In addition to our responsibilities and reporting under the ISA, described in the "Further information other than the financial statements and the auditor's report" section, we have also, with respect to the activity report, implemented the procedures added to those required by the ISA, pursuant to the "Guidelines on the new and expanded auditor's reports and communication by the auditor" of the professional organization of registered auditors in Bulgaria, the Institute of Certified Public Accountants (ICPA).
 These procedures concern the verification of the existence and verification of the form and content of such other information in order to assist us in formulating an opinion as to whether the other information includes the disclosures and reports provided for in Chapter Seven of the Accountancy Act applicable in Bulgaria.